top of page

 • Mice on Ice by Eleanor May is a cute story about mice going ice skating.

-• Goodnight Hockey Fans by Andrew Larsen is about a boy that dreams about hockey.
+• Goodnight Hockey Fans by Andrew Larsen is about a boy who dreams about hockey.

 winter sports passage and language activities for speech therapy

-This article on ReadWorks discusses how to exercise outside despite the colder temperatures in winter months.
-It also discusses the multiple benefits of being outside and active in the winter.
+This article on ReadWorks discusses how to exercise outside despite the colder temperatures in the winter months.
+It also discusses the many benefits of being outside and active in the winter.

-This Newsela article shares an Olympic bobsledder's initiative to bring diversity and inclusion to The Winter Olympics, and winter sports in general.
+This Newsela article shares a bobsledder's initiative to bring diversity and inclusion to winter sports.

-Regardless of how much snow is (or isn't) on the ground where you live during the winter, your students will love this theme!
+Regardless of how much snow is (or isn't) on the ground where you live in the winter, your students will love this theme!
 Forget a week's worth of lesson plans, these activities might have you covered for the whole month!
-But if not, check out more lesson plans on this FREE Google spreadsheet, or these other themed lesson plan blog posts!

 POSTS BY CATEGORY